 - Testing residents upon admission could identify those who are infected but otherwise without symptoms and might help direct placement of asymptomatic residents into a designated COVID-19 area in the facility.
 However, a single negative test upon admission does not mean that the resident was not exposed or will not become infected in the future.
 Newly admitted or readmitted residents should still be monitored for evidence of COVID-19 for 14 days after admission and cared for using all recommended COVID-19 PPE.

-- If a resident has been exposed and is being discharged, the resident requires a 14-day quarantine at the receiving facility.
+- If a resident has been exposed and is being discharged, the resident requires quarantine at the receiving facility.
 Therefore, you must inform the facility that is accepting the resident.
-If the facility is unable to meet transmission-based precautions and quarantine for those 14 days, then the resident cannot be transferred.
+If the facility is unable to meet transmission-based precautions and quarantine for the appropriate length of time, then the resident cannot be transferred.

 - Facilities must follow all regulations related to discharges, including involuntary discharges.
 A diagnosis of COVID-19 in and of itself does not meet the regulatory standard for an involuntary discharge.